Use report metrics

 Conversation direction

 This dimension applies only to voice conversations.
-It indicates whether the customer or an agent in the contact center initiated the conversation.
+It indicates whether the customer or a service representative in the contact center initiated the conversation.

-If a contact center agent initiates the conversation (and the customer receives it), the system considers it outbound.
+If a contact center service representative initiates the conversation (and the customer receives it), the system considers it outbound.
 If the customer initiates the conversation (and the contact center receives it), the system considers it inbound.

 Conversation status